vinigani01/vscode-debug-visualizer-py/README.md

 ## Available Visualizer classes

-1. LinkedListVisualizer,
+1. LinkedListVisualizer - for singly/doubly/circular linked lists
-2. ListVisualizer,
+2. ListVisualizer - for lists, strings, sets, tuples
-3. GridVisualizer,
+3. GridVisualizer - for grids (2D lists)
-4. GraphVisualizer,
+4. GraphVisualizer - for graphs,trees
-5. TreeVisualizer,
+5. TreeVisualizer - for trees
-6. TableVisualizer,
+6. TableVisualizer - for tables (list of dictionaries)
-7. PlotlyVisualizer,
+7. PlotlyVisualizer - line graphs using plotly
-8. Plotly3DVisualizer,
+8. Plotly3DVisualizer - 3D mesh using plotly
-9. PlotlyTableVisualizer
+9. PlotlyTableVisualizer - tables using plotly